wilsonliaows/docs/connectors/register-dynamics-CRM.md

 ## 5

 Type a name and choose the application type as “Native” and redirect URI as https://www.workato.com/oauth/callback.
-And click create in the bottom of the page.
+Click create in the bottom of the page.

 ![Redirect URI](/assets/images/connectors/Register-Dynamics-CRM-App/microsoft.png)